Can dogs benefit from Canine Rehabilitation & Conditioning?

 - Pain reduction

 - Improved quality of life

-Canine rehabilitation specialists typically get a referral from your Veterinarian, which is sent to us at Mass Vet.
+Canine rehabilitation specialists typically get a referral from your veterinarian.
 You then have your initial evaluation to tailor a program to fit your dog’s specific therapy needs.
 A course of rehabilitation generally consists of 3 to 6 sessions.
-Sessions are generally once a week and progress is carefully documented at each visit.
+Sessions are generally once a week, and progress is carefully documented at each visit.